datastax/csharp-driver/CONTRIBUTING.md

 ## Building the driver and running tests

-DataStax C# drivers support .NET 4.5.2+ and .NET Core 2.1+.
-To run the code analyzers you need the .NET Core 3.1 SDK.
+DataStax C# drivers target .NET Framework 4.5.2 and .NET Standard 2.0.
+The test projects target .NET Framework 4.6.2, 4.7.2, 4.8.1 and .NET 6, 7 and 8.
+To run the code analyzers you need the .NET 8 SDK.

 ### Prerequisites

-- [.NET Core 3.1 SDK][dotnetcoresdk]
+- [.NET 8 SDK][dotnetsdk]

 ### IDE Support

-You can build and run tests on Visual Studio 2019+ and JetBrains Rider by opening the solution file `Cassandra.sln` with any of those applications.
+You can build and run tests on Visual Studio 2022+ and JetBrains Rider by opening the solution file `Cassandra.sln` with any of those applications.

 To run the code analyzers you need to update these IDEs to a version that supports `.editorconfig` because the code analysis settings are set on that file.
-In the case of Visual Studio, [you need Visual Studio 2019 16.3+][vs2019analyzers] because previous versions don't support nested `.editorconfig` files and we have a couple of these on the codebase.
+In the case of Visual Studio, old versions don't support nested `.editorconfig` files and we have a couple of these on the codebase.

 You can also use Visual Studio Code although the repository doesn't contain the configuration for it.